diku-dk/futhark-book/practical-matters.rst

 to be ``include``-ed by Futhark programs.
 Libraries typically do not define entry points of the form required by ``futhark test``.
-Indeed, it is not unusual for Futhark libraries to consist entirely of parametric modules and higher-order functions!
+Indeed, it is not unusual for Futhark libraries to consist entirely of parameterised modules and higher-order functions!
 These are not directly accessible to ``futhark test``.

 The recommended solution is that, for every library file ``foo.fut``,